 Plagiocephaly and Gross Motor Delay

 This finding may come as a surprise for those who are familiar with the work of Matthew Speltz and his team at Seattle Children’s Hospital.
 Amongst many other factors, they examined the association between torticollis and subjects’ neurodevelopmental status.
-Interestingly, they found no links between neurodevelopment and the presence of absence of torticollis, a finding that was not replicated in the more recent study.
+So, does torticollis cause developmental delays?
+Interestingly, they found no links between neurodevelopment and the presence or absence of torticollis, a finding that was not replicated in the more recent study.

 Instead, they concluded that skull asymmetry might affect brain development directly or vice versa.